 - Association Chief Executive Assessment: We collaborated with ASAE to create an assessment for association executives based on the ACE.

-- Head of Independent and Charter Schools Assessment: We developed a head-of-school assessment based on the Assessment of the Chief Executive to foster the growth and development of the head of school and the school.
+- Head of Independent Schools Assessment: We developed a head-of-school assessment based on the Assessment of the Chief Executive to foster the growth and development of the head of school and the school.

 Why do organizations assess their performance?